Who owns a nonprofit?

 A major misconception about nonprofit organizations concerns ownership of a nonprofit.
-No one person or group of people can own a nonprofit organization.
+No one person or group of people own a nonprofit organization.

 Ownership is the major difference between a for-profit business and a nonprofit organization.
 For-profit businesses can be privately owned and can distribute earnings to employees or shareholders.
-But nonprofit organizations do not have private owners and they do not issue stock or pay dividends.
-And while nonprofit organizations can earn a surplus, that revenue is usually reinvested in the nonprofit organization — possibly to benefit or expand programs according to the charitable mission.
-But that income cannot be distributed to persons.
+But nonprofit organizations do not issue stock or pay dividends.
+And while nonprofit organizations earn revenue, that revenue is usually reinvested in the nonprofit organization — possibly to benefit or expand programs according to the charitable mission.
+But that income is not distributed to persons.

 If there is no owner, who manages and controls a nonprofit?

-Once incorporated, the newly created nonprofit organization is a separate legal entity from its incorporators, directors, officers, and employees.
+Once incorporated, the newly created nonprofit organization is a separate legal entity from its founders, incorporators, directors, officers, and employees.
 The nonprofit corporation generally owns assets of the business and is entitled to receive the revenue from its operation.

 Many nonprofits are managed by boards, others may be managed by voting members, some are managed by a combination of those.
 This is a state-specific concept, and you should check with your state on management issues.
-Many times, when a nonprofit first begins operating, the board members, along with the founder(s), may perform many of the tasks of the organization.
-As the nonprofit grows, the board may begin hiring staff members to develop and lead programs as the board and/or voting members continue to oversee the organization.
+Many times, when a nonprofit organization first begins operating, the board members, along with the founder(s), may perform many of the tasks of the organization.
+As the organization grows, the board may begin hiring staff members to develop and lead programs as the board and/or voting members continue to oversee the organization.

 And while they don’t own the nonprofit, they do have significant legal and ethical duties that cannot be delegated to others.
 Learn more about directors’ duties.

 What about the founder?
 Doesn’t the founder of a nonprofit own it?

 No. The founder usually does not own the nonprofit organization.
 The founder does not control the nonprofit organization.